nickkeat/bbcradioart/README.md

     service file to start bbcradioart.py automatically at startup

 # To install this program as a service:
+To install this program as a service:

+Copy bbc_radio_art.py to a suitable location (/home/volumio is good)

-Ensure bbcradioart.service has the correct path to python3 and bbcradioart.py:
+Ensure bbcradioart.service has the correct path to python3 and bbc_radio_art.py:

 nano bbcradioart.service